 Uggie Of 'The Artist' Retires, Leaves Paw Prints Outside Grauman's Chinese Theatre

-After a decade of starring roles, Uggie the Jack Russell terrier made history in Hollywood yesterday when he became the first dog to leave his paw prints outside Grauman's Chinese Theatre.
+After a decade in show business, Uggie the Jack Russell terrier made history in Hollywood yesterday when he became the first dog to leave his paw prints outside Grauman's Chinese Theatre.

 The dog became a sensation last year after sharing the screen with French actor Jean Dujardin in the Oscar-winning silent movie "The Artist."
 Uggie also played the part of Queenie in "Water for Elephants" with Reese Witherspoon and Robert Pattinson.